 Inducted as player into the 2010 Minnesota High School Fastpitch Coaches Association Hall of Fame, Walter received a B.A. degree in health, physical education and recreation from Augustana in 1986.

-Ten years ago, Walter earned Master Coach status from the National Fastpitch Coaches Association and she continues to evolve as an educator and a coach by participating in the Women Coaches Academy (co-sponsored by the Winstar Foundation and the NCAA).
+Eleven years ago, Walter earned Master Coach status from the National Fastpitch Coaches Association and she continues to evolve as an educator and a coach by participating in the Women Coaches Academy (co-sponsored by the Winstar Foundation and the NCAA).